Defined Benefit Members

 Deferred DB members can transfer their benefits to another pension arrangement, but cannot transfer these benefits to the DC section.

-The Plan’s actuary calculates the amount the Company needs to contribute to enable the DB section to meet the cost of the benefits for all members.
+the Scheme’s actuary calculates the amount the Company needs to contribute to enable the DB section to meet the cost of the benefits for all members.

 DB members whose contributory membership was not ended through the closure of the DB section can make Additional Voluntary Contributions (AVCs) to the DB section.